 Sand Creek provided vital water for the inhabitants of the camp

-This place of infamy was dedicated as Sand Creek Massacre National Historic Site in 2007.
-Since 1999, descendants of the survivors of Sand Creek honor Captain Soule and Lieutenant Cramer with their annual 180 mile Spiritual Healing Run in late November, from Sand Creek to Captain Soule’s grave at Riverside Cemetery in Denver.
+Sand Creek was designated a National Historic Site in 2007.
+Since 1999, descendants of the survivors of the massacre honor Captain Soule and Lieutenant Cramer with an annual 180-mile Spiritual Healing Run in late November, between Sand Creek and Captain Soule’s grave at Riverside Cemetery in Denver.

 Thanks for sharing this terrible and tragic story.
 The wickedness of this attack is beyond belief and to read it is heart-rending.